Graduate Job Market Checklist

-- If you are certain to be attending the MLA convention, apply for $100 subvention from MLA.
+- If you are sure you will be attending the the MLA convention, apply for a subvention from MLA

-- Will you have completed all but one chapter of your dissertation by September?
+- Will you have completed at least 3/4 of your dissertation by September?

 - Subscribe to the Humanities job listserv at Career Services by sending an email to email@example.com

 - Give your committee copies of any new dissertation work in preparation for letters of recommendation

-- The Job Information List (JIL) goes online at www.ade.org; login and password will be distributed.
+- The Job Information List (JIL) goes online.
 Make a list of jobs you will apply for, noting any unusual application requirements.

 - JIL is updated every Friday with new jobs, so make sure you check weekly, even into the spring semester, when jobs you may want to apply for still occasionally appear.

 - Give latest, revised drafts of job materials to your recommenders along with Career Services recommendation form, as well as however much of the dissertation they would like to see.
-Ask them politely to get their letters in by the end of the month.
+Ask them politely to get their letters in by the deadlines noted.

-- Verify (online) that your Career Services dossier is complete; nudge recommenders as appropriate; let Placement Officer know where things stand.
+- Verify that your dossier is complete; nudge recommenders as appropriate; let Placement Officer know where things stand

-- Finalize list of schools to which you will apply; give copy of this list, with application deadlines, to advisor and to Placement Officer.
+- Finalize list of schools to which you will apply; share this list (including application deadlines) with committee and Placement Officer.

-- Send out additional applications and follow-up materials as requested.
+- Send out additional applications and any requested follow-up materials

-- If you're not going to MLA after all, request refunds no later than December 25 (postmark date).
+- If you are not attending MLA (where applicable), request refunds no later than December 25

 MLA convention.
 The Placement Officer will attend the convention (when it takes place in person) and will be available to meet with you or speak by phone as needed.